math-a3k/tradero/docs/commands.rst

 ``calibrate_all_models``
 =========================

-Callibrates the parameters of all Symbols' Prediction models.
-This a computational expensive call.
+[UNDER DEVELOPMENT] Calibrates the parameters of all Symbols' Prediction models.
+This a computationally expensive call.

 .. autoclass:: base.management.commands.calibrate_all_models.Command